Deep Rock Galactic: Gameplay

 Players can play missions solo or with up to three other players.
 Before starting each mission, players choose one of four playable classes: Scout, Engineer, Gunner, and Driller.
 Each class has a unique loadout of weapons and tools, giving them varied capabilities in combat and navigation.
-By working together to take advantage of how these different capabilities interact, teams can more efficiently navigate a cave, complete objectives, and fight enemies.
-As an example, the Engineer class can place platforms on walls, while the Scout class has a personal grappling hook.
-In order to mine a difficult-to-reach mineral deposit high up on a wall, an Engineer could place a platform beneath the deposit and a Scout could then grapple on top of the platform to safely mine the deposit.
-When playing solo, players can choose to be accompanied by a robot called APD-B317 (nicknamed "Bosco"), which assists with objectives and combat.
+By working together to take advantage of how their different capabilities interact, teams can more efficiently navigate a cave, complete objectives, and fight enemies.
+As an example, the Engineer class can shoot platforms onto cave walls, while the Scout class has a personal grappling hook.
+In order to mine a difficult-to-reach mineral deposit high up on a wall, an Engineer could shoot a platform beneath the deposit, which a Scout could then grapple onto for safe access to the deposit.
+When playing solo, players can choose to be accompanied by a flying robot called APD-B317 (nicknamed "Bosco"), which assists with objectives and combat.
 For instance, when playing solo, a player could command Bosco to mine the aforementioned difficult-to-reach mineral deposit for them.

 The game features various progression systems, such as new weapons, equipment upgrades, and cosmetics, that can be purchased using credits and crafting minerals obtained from missions.
 By completing challenges, players can also acquire perks; these give dwarves additional abilities, such as increased running speed.
 Since 2021, there have been seasonal events in which players can unlock items via a free battle pass-like system.
 Players have the option to switch active seasons at any moment outside of a mission, including having no active season.
 All of the unique rewards each season contains can be obtained by playing through its corresponding season.

 Game modes

-Deep Rock Galactic has a total of 9 game modes, also referred to in game as missions:
+Deep Rock Galactic has a total of 10 game modes, also referred to in game as missions: